Jaime Sommers (The Bionic Woman): Life after death

 Jaime's life does not end here.
 Dr. Michael Marchetti uses an experimental cryogenic procedure to cool her body and prevent cellular damage.
 This gives the doctors time to repair the massive cerebral clot which had ended her life.
 Her heart is restarted, and she is revived.
 However, the radical operation is not a complete success.
 Jaime suffers brain damage, and the memories of her past life are lost.
 Another surgery restores many of her memories, but her love for Steve seems unrecoverable.

 Jaime's extraordinary strength rules out a return to the tennis circuit, so she returns to Ojai.
 She moves into a coach house apartment situated on Jim and Helen Elgin's ranch.
-She lands a job teaching school at the Ventura Air Force Base.
+Since her bionic implants represent an unfair advantage in her sport, Jaime lands a job teaching school at the Ventura Air Force Base.
 Jaime feels indebted to Oscar and the government for saving her life, and she insists that Oscar contact her if the OSI should need an agent with her special abilities.

-Oscar does call on Jaime, and from 1976 through 1978 she is sent on numerous covert missions.
+Oscar does call on Jaime, and from 1976 through 1978 she is sent on numerous covert missions, most notably against her most notorious foes, the Fembots.
 However, Oscar's use of Jaime is considerably more reserved than his use of Steve.
 Whereas Austin is a full-time agent, Oscar is generally more reluctant to put Jaime into high-risk situations.
 She is often seen interjecting herself into missions over Oscar's objections.
 This hesitancy stems from several sources.
 At least initially, he accepts some of the blame for her death because he sent her out on a mission immediately after her bionic implant operation, using her as an agent before she was really ready.
 After her rebirth, he is loath to make the same mistake, since, after all, she had died from bionic rejection.
 Even when resurrected, her memory was not intact.
 Had she been a regular, non-bionic field agent, her mental issues would have disqualified her from being an agent.
 As Jaime and Oscar grow to form a working relationship, he exhibits paternalistic feelings for her which sometimes prevent a detached analysis of her suitability for missions.